Mesh

 end

 The first argument is the node name in "name@host:port" format.
-The second argument is the shared secret cookie used for authentication.
-All nodes in a cluster must use the same cookie.
+The second argument is the shared secret cookie.
+Node.start returns 0 on success, -1 when the runtime has already started, -2 for a listener bind failure, and -3 for invalid identity or authentication configuration.

 Behind the scenes, Node.start: